 The way you claim a EuroMillions prize depends on the country the ticket was purchased in, whether it was purchased online or in-store and the amount won.

-You win prizes for matching a minimum of two numbers.
-If you match all five numbers and two Lucky Stars, you win the jackpot.
+You win prizes for matching a minimum of two main numbers.
+You need to match all five main numbers and both Lucky Stars to win the jackpot.

 View all available EuroMillions prize tiers.